Richard Maponya

-Early career
+Early life

-Born in Maponya Hill north of Limpopo, attended his primary school in Spitzkop and went to complete his Matric in Ga- Mamabolo.
+Maponya was born in Maponya Hill north of Limpopo, attended his primary school in Spitzkop and went to complete his Matric in Ga- Mamabolo.

+Career

 At the age of 24, during World War II, he moved to Alexandra township in Johannesburg to take up a teaching post.
-When he got to Joburg, he met his relative who told him there is a Department Store in Johannesburg CBD that is looking for a well educated black South African.
-He then took a job as a merchandiser in a department store.
+When he got to Joburg, he bumped into his relative who told him there is a Department Store in Johannesburg CBD that is looking for a well educated Bantu South African.

+He then took a job as a merchandiser in the department store.
 After three months into the job, he got promoted as a buyer for the store.
 He worked closely with his white manager in selecting clothes for black consumers.

 The clothes was selling at a fast pace, subsequently his manager became top sales man in the department store.
 He was later promoted as a CEO of the company.
 Due to joint efforts of reaching such a high position, his white manager couldn't promote him as operational manager due to racial discrimination laws in South Africa.
 In gratitude, the manager sold Maponya soiled clothing and offcuts, which he resold in Soweto.
 With the capital acquired he attempted to open a clothing retailer in Soweto, but was blocked by the government's refusal to grant him a licence, despite intervention by the law firm created by Oliver Tambo and Nelson Mandela.

 Instead, in the early 1950s, Maponya and his wife Marina (a cousin of Nelson Mandela) established the Dube Hygienic Dairy, which employed a fleet of boys on bicycles to deliver milk to customers in Soweto who had no access to electricity or refrigeration.
 By the 1970s the retail empire had grown to include several general stores, car dealerships and filling stations.